-I reported to 405 Recon unit when General Hieu was division commander (8/1967).
+I reported to the 405 Recon unit when General Hieu was division commander (8/1967).
 And my unit was very dear to him.
-Because we were very close to him, and achieved dangerous tasks he assigned to
+Because we were very close to him and achieved dangerous tasks, he assigned to

 us with confidence.
 Each time our unit conquered an objective, his helicopter immediately came down to give us comfort and encouragement.
-On 9 May 1968, our unit was ambushed on Ky Son's hilltop, we suffered very heavy casualties, with 4 officers KIA, including an American advisor, right that afternoon, General Hieu's helicopter landed down and he bent his head on a stone for half an hour.
+On May 9, 1968, our unit was ambushed on Ky Son's hilltop, we suffered heavy casualties, with four officers KIA, including an American advisor, right that afternoon, General Hieu's helicopter landed down and he bent his head on a stone for half an hour.
 And for the entire following week, he ordered the flag to be hung half pole.
-I carry with me his image, his love for his soldiers, his humanity so that I can be proud for being his subordinate.
-He gave to each one of us a very beautiful knife, because he very much appreciated us.
+I carry with me his image, his love for his soldiers, his humanity so that I can be proud of being his subordinate.
+He gave to each one of us a stunning knife because he very much appreciated us.

 He writes further about how my brother hand-picked the company commander of the recon unit:

-The reputation of Scout Rangers had become notorious since the day the Joint General Staff created 6 self contained Scout Rangers units to meet the particular conditions of mountainous battlegrounds.
-Initially, the majority of these units were made of central Montagnard and northern Montagnard (Nung) tribes' fighters, then they were reinforced with additional so called "delta dwellers" Vietnamese soldiers.
-They were of a special breed; they performed recon missions and executed commando raids.
-They wore soft hats in lieu of helmets, armed with light weaponries.
+The reputation of Scout Rangers had become notorious since the day the Joint General Staff created six self-contained Scout Rangers units to meet the particular conditions of mountainous battlegrounds.
+Initially, the majority of these units were made of central Montagnard and northern Montagnard (Nung) tribes' fighters; then they were reinforced with additional so-called "delta dwellers" Vietnamese soldiers.
+They were of a particular breed; they performed recon missions and executed commando raids.
+They wore soft hats in place of helmets, armed with light weapons.
 He was proud of their courageous combat spirit as attested by many lightning foray attacks into enemy sanctuaries of Tam Bien, destroying rear service areas, or by many rescue missions of besieged friends' units.
 Their main task was the role of a reserve unit and to protect the Division's headquarters.
 During the period he was assuming the command post, they did not allow any enemy mortars to land down within the Division's headquarters areas.

 He understood they were frustrated by the death of their commander, and as a consequence, discipline had diminished.
-He did not want the company to engage into the same path a second time.
-How could he select an individual with good leadership skills capable of leading a unit still shimmering with hates and revenges.
-How could he find an officer capable of loving his men, and not tainted by arrogance and bellicosity.
+He did not want the company to engage in the same path a second time.
+How could he select an individual with excellent leadership skills capable of leading a unit still shimmering with hates and acts of revenges?
+How could he find an officer capable of loving his men, and not tainted by arrogance and bellicosity?

 * We often flew the Commander of the 22nd ARVN Division to and from joint planning conferences with the ROK forces.
 The call sign of our helicopter was Pelican 844.
-If my recollection is correct the Commander had visited a house next to the American PX in Qui Nhon and I seem to recall him having a young Lt for an aide and there were children playing in front of the residence often.
+If my recollection is correct, the Commander had visited a house next to the American PX in Qui Nhon, and I seem to recall him having a young Lt for an aide and children wereplaying in front of the residence often.
 I assumed that he had lived there or that there might have been family there.
-In fact he often met with the CO of the Tiger Division and we often flew him.
+He often met with the CO of the Tiger Division and we often flew him.
 I believe there were several occasions where we took him to Tuy Hoa just South of Qui Nhon where the Republic of Korea 9th Marine Rgt was based.
 It has been a long time since I have been in Vietnam.
 However, my best memory of him is that he was a very proud man who was respected by his troops.
 (Jason Kaatz, 161st Assault Helicopter Company, 52nd Combat Aviation Battalion)

 * I do remember meeting him at a staff briefing of some sort.
 He was certainly spellbinding.
-My recollection is that he was observing, listening, with only a question or two to offer for clarification.
+I recollect that he was observing, listening, with only a question or two to offer for clarification.
 (Robert Reilly, Engineer Liaison Officer, US 4th Infantry Division)

 Rewarding Majors Payne and Shrader of the 174th Assault Helicopter Company